rxaviersantos/rxaviersantos/README.md

 <p />

 <p align="center">
-Bachelor's degree in Information System from Faculdade Pitágoras.
-I am a passionate learner who is always willing to work on technologies, I love exploring new technologies and leveraging them to solve real life problems.
-I also enjoy interacting and meeting people.
-Currently I am studying software testing using the Cypress tool for front-end testing.
+👋🏽 Software Analyst and Bachelor in Information Systems from Anhanguera College.👨🏽‍💻 Passionate about technology, always looking for solutions to real-world problems. 📚🌟 Currently improving skills in software testing.🫱🏼‍🫲🏽 Love networking and meeting amazing people.
 <p />
 <br>